mingfujacky/Lecture-Data-Structure/ch10_priority_queue_and_heap.md

         parent_index = self._parent_index(index)
         parent = self._elements[parent_index]
         if self._has_higher_priority(el?????, parent):
-        # There is a violation of the heap’s property, nad we need to swap the new element with its parent
+        # There is a violation of the heap’s property,
+        # and we need to swap the new element with its parent
             self._elements[index] = parent
             index = parent_?????
         else:
-        # The new element and its parent don’t violate the heap’s properties, so we have found the final place to insert the new element.
+        # The new element and its parent don’t violate the heap’s properties,
+        #  so we have found the final place to insert the new element.
             break
     self._elements[index] = element
 ```